How do robotic arms work? A comprehensive 2025 guide

 Delta arm

-Also called Parallel robots, Delta arms are known for their incredible speed and precision.
-They have three arms connected to one base and are perfect for high-speed tasks in industries like electronics, pharmaceuticals, and food processing.
+Also called parallel robots, delta arms are known for their incredible speed and precision.
+They have three arms connected to one base and are perfect for high-speed jobs in industries like electronics, pharmaceuticals, and food processing.

 Polar arm